SCLW/Circuitry-Based-Sound/readme.md

 ### CD4093

-The CD4093 contains 4 NAND Schmitt triggers, each providing 2 inputs and 1 output.

-It acts as a square wave oscillator when the inputs are connected to form an inverter.
-The last two rows of the truth table indicate that one input has to be set to a logical high in order to attain inversion of the signal being present at the other input.
-When one of the inputs is wired like the CD40106 in the previous example, while the remaining input is set to high, the CD4093 generates square waves too.
+The CD4093 contains four NAND Schmitt triggers, each with two inputs and one output.
+When configured as an inverter, it can function as a square wave oscillator.
+The last two rows of the truth table show that one input must be set to a logical high for the gate to act as an inverter, allowing the second input to control the output.
+By wiring one input like the CD40106 oscillator in the previous example and keeping the other input high, the CD4093 can also generate square waves.

 *Applications:*
 * Square Wave Generator